 As a matter of fact, this goat milk-derived colostrum in the form of Kion Colostrum is one of my favorite supplements since it contains a huge variety of macro- and micronutrients, including growth factors, growth-promoting hormones, lactoferrin (a protein that helps with iron absorption), and immune-modulating molecules such as cytokines and immunoglobulins.
 Additionally, a broad spectrum of enzymes, amino acids, vitamins, and minerals are in colostrum.
 Together, these compounds can effectively rebuild your gut, decrease intestinal permeability brought on by strenuous exercise, increase your VO2max, strengthen your immune system, and help build lean muscle mass.

-And if you're looking to enhance your growth hormone levels without fringe injections or hormone replacement therapy, colostrum is, bar none, your best bet to get that done in a natural way.
+And if you're looking to enhance your growth hormone levels without fringe injections or hormone replacement therapy, colostrum is, bar none, your best bet to get that done naturally.

-I've always said that “‘taking a bad fish oil is worse than taking no fish oil at all.”
+I've always said, “taking bad fish oil is worse than taking no fish oil at all.”

 So I'm constantly on the hunt for a joint-protecting, brain-enhancing, vision-assisting fish oil that isn't rancid, is sustainably sourced, and contains a powerhouse of antioxidants to keep the oil stable, such as astaxanthin and antioxidant vitamins.

 Enter Kion Omega, a premium fish oil supplement that offers 1,000mg of EPA and DHA (530mg of EPA and 435mg of DHA).
-The fatty acids are also in triglyceride form rather than ethyl ester form, which boosts absorption even more.
+The fatty acids are also in triglyceride form rather than ethyl ester, which boosts absorption even more.

-Made from sustainably-sourced cold-water anchovies to minimize mercury content, Kion Omega is naturally preserved with the antioxidants astaxanthin and rosemary leaf extract (which have their own benefits for skin, athletic endurance, and cognitive function).
+Made from sustainably-sourced cold-water anchovies to minimize mercury content, Kion Omega is naturally preserved with the antioxidants astaxanthin and rosemary leaf extract (which have benefits for skin, athletic endurance, and cognitive function).

 Kion Omega is also GOED (Global Organization of EPA and DHA Omega-3s)-compliant and processed in a GMP-certified facility.
-(Basically, this means that we have demonstrated a strong regulatory commitment and compliance to international good manufacturing practices.)
+(Basically, this means that Kion has demonstrated a strong regulatory commitment and compliance to international good manufacturing practices.)